-Girl Scout camp is open to all girls currently in K through 11th grade.
+Girl Scout camp is open to all girls entering K in September 2014 through 12th grade.
 Girls do not need to be involved in Girl Scouting prior to registering for camp.
 Each camp offers specific programs for different ages.

 Every day at camp is different and special because at Girl Scout camp, campers work with their counselors to make decisions and create their own experience!
 Camp will include many traditional activities like swimming, boating, arts and crafts, hiking, cooking over a fire, camping out, games and sports, and so much more.
 You will spend most of the day with your unit – a small group of girls who selected the same program and are of similar age – and your own counselors.
 As a team, you will work together to create a fun, exciting and safe session like no other!

-You can download a PDF copy of our Summer Pathways Guide which includes locations, dates, and all registration material here or click here to request one be mailed to you.
+You can download a PDF copy of our 2014 Girls Guide to Summer which includes locations, dates, and all registration material here or email Ashley to request that one be mailed to you.
 Specific fees and program descriptions are on each camp's page.

 Yes.
 All buses have trained staff members who ride with the girls and sing songs to help the girls have fun during the ride.

-Each camp runs a little differently, but some do offer a parent visit day.
+Each camp runs a little differently, but some do offer a parent visit day or a Pre-Orientation Day.
 Check your parent packet for more information.

 Yes.
 We recommend that you pack her a lunch larger than what you normally pack for school, as she will be very active throughout the day.
 Your camper's unit may cook lunch one day, in that case she would come home with a note the day before letting you know that you do not need to pack her a lunch.
 Camp Abenaki-Mascoma campers will eat in the dining hall and will not need a daily lunch.